FWU-DE/fwu-kc-extensions/README.md

 ## Features

-### HMAC Pairwise subject identifier

-This OIDC mapper can be used to pseudonymize the user ID for different clients.
-For more details please check [here](./hmac-mapper/README.md).

 ### HMAC Pairwise subject with static sector identifier

-This is an extended version of the **HMAC Pairwise subject identifier** with the following additional features:
+This OIDC mapper can be used to pseudonymize one of the attributes of user like `id`, `username` for different clients and has the following features.
+For more details please check [here](./hmac-mapper/README.md)

 1. Field `sectorIdentifier` is mandatory
 2. Field `sectorIdentifier` has to be still a valid URI but must not link to a JSON-File
 3. If `sectorIdentifier` links to a JSON-File, it's content will be completely ignored

-For more details please check [here](./hmac-mapper/README.md).
-All changes related to the new version are tagged with `#NEW_V2`.

 ### Remove user on logout